soceallachain/hello_cruel_world/README.md

 # hello_cruel_world
-Just because there are no stupid questions doesn't mean the world isn't fulll of inquisitive idiots
+Just because there are no stupid questions doesn't mean the world isn't full of inquisitive idiots